Wade Nichols, Audio Engineer & Teacher

 Studio Team

 Wade Nichols owns Starsound Studios, one of the top studios in Ohio that has the only Dolby-certified Atmos Mixing Studio.
 He teaches audio-by-video tutorials on his YouTube channel, which is growing daily, and he has started The Cleveland Recording Summit.
 The CRS is a series of masterclasses on how to record.
 He grew up in Lakewood, Ohio.
 Music has always been a part of his life.
-Wade took verbal quizzes on the instrument playing on a Herb Albert record by his mother while at 3 or 4.
-Trying to catch him with a sound that he did not know was the goal.
-His mother described that he was never stumped.
-That is how the love of music began!
-The audio engine of our studio team is Wade Nichols.
+Wade's mother, a music enthusiast, played a significant role in his musical development.
+She would challenge him with verbal quizzes on the instrument playing on a Herb Albert record, aiming to stump him with a sound he did not know.
+However, Wade's natural talent and love for music always prevailed.
+This early exposure to music sparked his lifelong passion for the art.
+Our studio team's audio engine is Wade Nichols.

-He sang in the choir at school and church during middle and high school.
+Wade Nichols' journey in the music industry is a testament to his natural talent and unwavering dedication.
+It all began in his school and church choir during middle and high school.
 After picking up the guitar, he started playing in bands and learning to run sound for those gigs.
-From that point forward, his music jobs have consisted of just being in the right place at the right time.
-Therefore, the opportunity arose to run live sound for national recording artists, live theater, and hundreds of live local bands in and around the Milwaukee area.
-He wrote three albums during that time, and those songs played on local Milwaukee radio stations.
-He played those same songs live on local cable shows as well.
-Remember that he never had formal training in any form of music.
+His music career took off when he found himself in the right place at the right time, leading to opportunities to run live sound for national recording artists, live theater, and hundreds of live local bands in and around the Milwaukee area.
+During this time, he wrote three albums, and Wade's songs were playing on local Milwaukee radio stations.
+He also performed these songs live on local cable shows, showcasing his talent and passion for music.
+Despite achieving all this without formal music training, Wade's journey is an inspiration to all aspiring recording engineers.

 Multiple Projects